-The history of agricultural developments in Niue shows that there was little regard paid to environmental sustainability.
-For example in the 1960's, disc-ploughing programmes caused long-lasting damage to some soils.
-Then, in the early 1990's, before UNCED, there was the development of the Moui Faka Niue scheme, which has continued.
-This was focussed on producing crops for export (primarily taro, coconuts yams & cassava but also vegetables) in an effort to return the country to being economically self-supporting and it received funding from AIDAB, NZ, UNDP and FFA in 1991 (Panama et al., 1991).
+The history of agricultural developments on Niue shows that there was little regard paid to environmental sustainability.
+For example in the 1960s disc-ploughing programmes caused long-lasting damage to some soils.
+Then in the early 1990's, before UNCED, there was the development of the Moui Faka Niue scheme, which has continued.
+This was focused on producing crops for export (primarily taro, coconuts, yams and cassava but also vegetables) in an effort to return the country to being economically self-supporting.
+The scheme received funding from AIDAB, NZ, UNDP and FFA in 1991 (Panama et al., 1991).
 Long term (1994-2000) production targets were significant: taro -200 bags, cassava - 100 bags, yams - 50 boxes, dry coconuts - 30 bags, green coconuts - 30 bags.
 No environmental protection provisions were evident and the programme is considered by some to have significant environmental impacts through incentives for land clearance.

-However, since UNCED there is evidence of increased environmental awareness and planning now is concentrating on sustainability and making maximum use of cleared lands.
+Since UNCED there is evidence of increased environmental awareness and planning now is concentrating on sustainability and making maximum use of cleared lands.
 Control over the use of pesticides is one area where clear progress has been made including the Pesticides Act 1991 and the establishment of a Pesticides Committee to oversee their management.
-[It would be good to be able to assess changes since the 1989 Agricultural Census, e.g. use of pesticides, and I think that Volume 2 of Forest Policy may have data on a more recent survey under that project].

-There is a continuing shift in the crops grown, away from those such as limes and passion fruits, which required major chemical inputs, to vanilla, vegetables and organic farming methods.
+There is a continuing shift in the crops grown, away from those such as limes and passionfruits, which required major chemical inputs, to vanilla, vegetables and organic farming methods.
 A review of vegetable growing (Roberts 1999) identified the challenge of combining careful management of soil organic matter and modern fertiliser practices.
 The replacement of some shifting agriculture with permanent market gardens with established water supplies should benefit the environment by reducing clearance of forests or allowing more to regenerate.
-The same study provided advice on the regenerating of soils of areas where years of extractive agriculture have left them supporting only ferns and low scrub.
-Again, this could shift agricultural pressures away from areas of more biodiversity value if these damaged sites could be used again.
+The same study provided advice on the regenerating of soils in areas where years of extractive agriculture have left them supporting only ferns and low scrub.
+Again this could shift agricultural pressures away from areas of more biodiversity value as these damaged sites could be used again.